 Egg Substitute For “Eggy” Goods

 Love quiche?
-How about a fritatta?
+How about a frittata?
 Or maybe an egg salad sandwich is something you’ve dreamed of enjoying again.
 Fortunately, tofu is a great substitute in these products as the texture is incredibly close to that of a hard boiled egg.
 Add in a bit of turmeric, mustard, or even nutritional yeast and the tofu will not only look a lot like egg, but it’ll taste a lot like real eggs too.

 TIP: Whenever using tofu as an egg substitute in most recipes, make sure that it is plain tofu that has been pureed prior to use to avoid any tofu chunks in your final baked product.
 Soft silken tofu is usually a great product to go with.
-Note: make sure to strain the tofu you use to avoid a watery final product.

 Tofu works really well in pancakes or vegan brownies as well.